Noncommutative resolutions and CICY quotients from a non-abelian GLSM: GLSM analysis

 The GLSM hemisphere partition \cite{Sugishita:2013jca,Honda:2013uca,Hori:2013ika} function computes the central charge of a B-type D-brane and thus provides a means to compute topological data of a Calabi-Yau.
 Identifying a GLSM-brane associated to the structure sheaf of $Y$, we give an independent calculation of the topological characteristics of $Y$.

 We briefly recall the definition of GLSM B-branes and the hemisphere partition function.
 Consider a B-brane $\mathcal{B}=(M,Q,\rho,r_*)$ of a GLSM, where $M$ is a $\mathbb{Z}_2$-graded Chan-Paton module, $Q$ is a $G$-invariant matrix factorisation of $R$-charge $1$, $\rho$ is the representation of $G$ on $M$ and $r_*$ is the representation of the vector R-symmetry on $M$.
 We refer to \cite{Sugishita:2013jca,Honda:2013uca,Hori:2013ika} and later references for further details.
-The hemisphere partition function for a Calabi-Yau GLSM is defined as follows:
+The hemisphere partition function for a Calabi-Yau GLSM with gauge group $G$ a compact Lie group is defined as follows:

 where $C$ is an undetermined constant and $\gamma$ is an integration contour that has to be chosen such that the hemisphere partition function converges in the given phase \cite{Hori:2013ika,grr}.
 The contribution from the GLSM brane $\mathcal{B}$ is encoded in the brane factor $f_{\mathcal{B}}(\sigma)$: